Nehal-Syed/Git-for-devops/README.md

 ### 🌿 Branching & Merging
 - Created and managed multiple branches
 - Merged feature branches into the `main` (or `master`) branch using pull requests on GitHub
+- Merged files from dev branch to master

 ---